brandonbrown/brandonbrown.github.io/_posts/2016-05-02-Fitness-Restart.md

 Gym time is for weight lifting.
 I simply hate the idea of standing in a room, in one spot, for anymore than 5 minutes doing cardio.
 I live in beautiful and sunny Florida- I'll take my cardio outside.
 Rather than only running, I will be bringing Soccer and Golf back into my life.
 These are the opposite ends of the cardio spectrum which are both needed for a full, healthy body.
 Soccer is the easy one to understand, because there's running involved- but golf?
 Golf is a sport of focus, concentration, and control.
 Lining up a tee-shot is much different than staring down an 8-foot putt.
 In even the highest level of competition you can't line up heart racing, adrenaline pumping.
 You must learn to control your body's reactions, which is a huge part of testing your cardiovascular system.
 I'll be keeping Golf and Soccer in mind as I create my routine.

-I just finished the audiobook Zen Golf: Mastering the Mental Game by Dr. Joseph Parent and learned an absolute ton on the subject of focus.
+I just finished the [audiobook Zen Golf: Mastering the Mental Game by Dr. Joseph Parent](http://amzn.to/1rsoSCA) <span class="affiliate">Amazon Affiliate</span> and learned an absolute ton on the subject of focus.
 Can't wait to share more of that with you.

 #### What I'm Doing To Get There